cassgvp/WIN-Open-Neuroimaging-Community/docs/tools/data.md

 ### Docker in XNAT
 To see how Docker works in XNAT, see the [Docker](data/docker.md) page.

+### Case Studies

+The [OPDC project](data/opdc.md) uploaded DICOM data from jalapeno using python and dcmtk.

+TODO: More case studies!

 ## Working group members (alphabetically)
 We are grateful to the following WIN members for their contributions to developing the Open Data server.